hackathonsforschools/website/docs/privacy-policy.md

 - To review project submissions
 - To review talk and workshop applications
 - To schedule our activities
-- To enforce the Major League Hacking Code of Conduct
+- To enforce the Hackathons for Schools Association Code of Conduct

 ## How we store your data?